refactorroom/pim/documents/lession_contribute/03_configuration_system.md

 ## Overview

-This module focuses on the CLG package's configuration system, teaching you how to work with existing configuration options and add new ones safely and effectively.
+This module focuses on the pim package's configuration system, teaching you how to work with existing configuration options and add new ones safely and effectively.

 ### What You'll Learn
 - Configuration architecture and patterns